kach/nearley/docs/md/index.md

 ---
-title: Installation
+title: Getting started
 ---

+nearley consists of two components: a *compiler* and a *parser*.

 The nearley *compiler* converts grammar definitions from a simple [BNF](https://en.wikipedia.org/wiki/Backus–Naur_form)-based syntax to a small JS module.
-You can use that module to construct a nearley *parser*, which parses input strings.
+You can then use that module to construct a nearley *parser*, which parses input strings.

+## Installation

 Both components are published as a single [NPM](https://docs.npmjs.com/getting-started/what-is-npm) package compatible